 2.)
-When is high season/low season?High season starts in June, low season in October.
+When is high season/low season?High season starts in June, low season is from November to May.

 3.)
-Will we see orangutan?The chance to see orang utans is quite high.
-But of course we can’t guarantee - it is wild life.
+Will we see orangutan?The chance to see orang utans is high.
+But of course we can’t guarantee as it is wild life.
 Our guides are experienced and know the different territories.
-Normally we never miss them.
-It is a mix out of semi wild and of course wild born orangutans.
+Normally we never miss out.
+The orangutan you will 'probably' meet are a mix out of semi wild and of course wild born orangutans.

 4.)
 Will we see tigers?There are still some tigers in the Gunung Leuser National park.
-But the chance to see them is very low.
+However the chance to see them is very low.
 Even on a long term trek.

 5.)
-Which language do the guides speak?Our guides speak a proper English
+Which language do the guides speak?Our guides speak a fluent English

 6.)
-Is it possible to pay by credit card?No, we don’t have a credit card system.
+Is it possible to pay by credit card?Unfortunately we don’t have a credit card system.